Top 4 Baby Friendly Smoky Mountains Hiking Trails

 4. Little Brier Gap Trail

-At only 1.4 miles, no other hiking trail in the Smokies packs as much history into such a short distance.
+At only 1.4 miles, Little Brier Gap Trail packs as much history into such a short distance.
 On this trail, families will pass the Little Greenbrier School and the Walker Sisters’ farm and cabin.
-Built in the mid-1800s, the cabin, springhouse and corn crib are still on site and an enjoyable history lesson for visiting hikers.
+Built in the mid-1800s, the cabin, springhouse, and corn crib are still on site and an enjoyable history lesson for visiting hikers.
 This trail is ideal for families who would like to see a historical homestead while on a short and easy hike.
 Plus, take your kids on a picnic in the national park by eating in the picnic area at Metcalf Bottoms near this trail!